Do High-Efficiency Air Conditioners Reduce Energy Costs?

 Preparing for a New Unit

 As mentioned in point #1, your new SEER-rated AC unit is only as efficient as your existing insulation.
 Before you arrange for your AC installation, consider having an energy efficiency audit performed by a professional.
 Since your insulation and overall home energy efficiency impact the size of the AC unit you need, you want to make improvements that will help improve not only your new unit’s performance but also potentially reduce the size of unit you require.
 This in turn could allow you to buy a less expensive model.
 Your auditor will make recommendations of how you can improve your home’s insulation such as new weather stripping on doors and windows or insulation upgrades for interior walls, attics, or basements.
+Our company also provides services like heating repair in Jersey Village, TX.

 Is Your Unit Still Working?